 Liquidity risk is the risk that the Company will not be able to meet its obligations as they fall due.
 The Company manages liquidity risk through the management of its capital structure and financial leverage as outlined below.
-The Company has sufficient funds as at February 28, 2014 to settle its current accounts payable of \$64,413, and its long-term commitments on mineral claims as outlined in Note 6.
+The Company has sufficient funds as at February 28, 2015 to settle its current accounts payable of \$50,933, and its long-term commitments on mineral claims as outlined in Note 6.

-In the opinion of management, the working capital of \$310,716 at February 28, 2014 is sufficient to support the Company's normal operating requirements through its current reporting period.
-However, taking into consideration the Company's current cash position, volatile equity markets, global uncertainty in the capital markets and increasing cost pressures, the Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.
+In the opinion of management, the working capital of \$53,493 at February 28, 2015 is not sufficient to support the Company's normal operating requirements through its current reporting period.
+The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required to complete its major exploration and development projects; however, it is not likely that there will be a need for financing until the first half of 2015.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.